 His brief essay The Earth has many keys – five Italian contemporary composers and the poetry of Emily Dickinson – has been selected by the American Literary Scholarship (Duke University Press) among the foreign contributes on American culture.

-Enrico Maria Polimanti studied at the Conservatory of Santa Cecilia with Carla Giudici and, as a recipient of the Foundation Scholarship, at the Royal College of Music in London under the tutelage of Yonty Solomon, who was his major musical influence.
+Enrico Maria Polimanti studied at the Conservatory of Santa Cecilia with Carla Giudici and, as a recipient of the Foundation Scholarship, at the Royal College of Music in London under the tutelage of Yonty Solomon.
 He also participated in masterclasses given by András Schiff, Dietrich Fischer-Dieskau, Irwin Gage, Trio di Trieste, Aquiles Delle Vigne, Andrea Coen, Steven Isserlis, Riccardo Brengola, Giuseppe Scotese, Kenneth Gilbert.

 He lives in Rome with his wife Valeria and children Marco and Clara.